Table Of Contents

 What are the various types of deferred annuities?

 Fundamentally, there are three types of deferred annuities — fixed, indexed and variable.
 Fixed annuities are the safest of the three, offering a guaranteed rate of interest over a period of time.
 Indexed annuities are riskier because their returns can fluctuate.
-Variable annuities are the riskiest of the three as they entail investment positions in volatile financial securities, such as stocks, bonds and money market accounts.
+Variable annuities are considered the most high-risk as they entail investment positions in volatile financial securities, such as stocks, bonds and money market accounts.

 Does a deferred annuity make sense for me?

-A deferred annuity can make sense for some investors, but not everyone.
+A deferred annuity can make sense for some investors but not everyone.
 Before buying a fixed, indexed or variable annuity, be sure to thoroughly assess its features and evaluate whether it is a sensible addition to your investment portfolio.
-Doing so usually entails leveraging a financial advisor.
-They can help you assess your unique circumstances, evaluate your investment options and establish a formal retirement plan.
+A financial advisor can be an invaluable resource during this process.
+This experienced professional can help you assess your unique circumstances, evaluate your investment options and establish a formal retirement plan.

 Please seek the advice of a qualified professional before making financial decisions.